skippyr/libtmk/README.md

 ## About

-It is a simple C/C++ terminal manipulation library for Linux that is capable of handling some terminal properties, styles, effects and trivial key readings with UTF-8 encoding.
+A simple C/C++ terminal manipulation library for Linux that is capable of handling some terminal properties, styles, effects and trivial key readings with UTF-8 encoding.